hughbrien/frontend/README.md

 Frontend in Python

 - Ensure you are access to the appropriate docker runtime
-- You also need to access to a Repository.
-Updates
+- You also need to access to a Repository Updates
+- Update for Ben

 ## Changes in Komodor